 Projects of the Church & Society Committee

-Economic Community Project
+Economic Justice Project

 This work group currently focuses on issues of transit equity and justice issues around poverty.

-Meets the Third Tuesday of the Month, 7pm via Zoom
+Meets the Third Tuesday of the Month, 6 pm via Zoom

 Co-Directors